rust-lang/book/nostarch/chapter05.md

 associated function that let you specify the behavior that instances of your structs have.

-But structs aren’t the only way you can create custom types: let’s turn to Rust’s enum feature to add another tool to your toolbox.
+But structs aren’t the only way you can create custom types: Let’s turn to Rust’s enum feature to add another tool to your toolbox.